Construction in the state of Florida is regulated by two agencies:

 Anyone engaging in projects to:

-A Plumbing Contractor License is Typically necessary for projects that involve:
+A Solar Contractor License is Typically necessary for projects that involve:

-To take the Florida plumbing exam you must meet the following basic requirements:
+To take the Florida solar contractor exam you must meet the following basic requirements:

 You must also:

-The Florida Construction Licensing Board will require that you have journeyman/supervisory level experience as a plumber.
+The Florida Construction Licensing Board will require that you have journeyman/supervisory level experience as a solar installer.

 While different regions may have varying definitions for what a journeyman is, typically this is someone who: